m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Cloud application/_index.en.md

 **Congratulations!** You deployed a  detector model to IoT Events.
 As new messages publish from your smart thermostat, the IoT Core rule you created in the previous chapter forwards them to the IoT Events input resource.
 IoT Events then pushes copies of the messages from the inputs to detector models that consume them, like this one, so it can evaluate any state changes.

-Before you continue with this section, let's pause to review a few key pieces of the detector model.
+Before you continue with this lesson, let's pause to review a few key pieces of the detector model.
 * Each state of the model (`HEATING`/`COOLING`/`STANDBY`) is nearly the same.
 The `STANDBY` state has an additional action that sets the numeric thresholds for the other state (`HEATING` and `COOLING`).
 Alternately, the detector could have been configured to set the thresholds during a one-time initialization state.

 * The configuration for the other states is similar: